spex-xray/pyspextools/doc/source/tutorials/myusermodel.rst

       usr.sener[i]=1.- usr.par[0]*math.exp(-usr.eg[i])
       usr.wener[i]=0.

+In this case, a simple exponential function is returned as an example, but this function can be as simple or complicated as needed.
+The unit for the 'usr.sener' array is 'photons/s/bin' and this example function also uses the first model input parameter 'user.par[0]' from SPEX and the bin energy `usr.eg` (see :ref:`usermodel` for a full description).

-The unit for the 'usr.sener' array is 'photons/s/bin' and the bin parameters are available in the 'usr' object (see :ref:`usermodel`).
-The model parameters from SPEX can be accessed through the 'usr.par' array.
-Note the difference between the index of the array and the parameter number in SPEX.
-The parameter number in SPEX is equal to the array index + 1.
+    **NOTE:** There is a difference between the index of the array and the parameter number in SPEX.
+    The parameter number in SPEX is equal to the array index + 1, since Python starts counting at 0 and SPEX at 1.

 The 'usr.wener' array can be used to optimize the calculations in SPEX.
 If Delta E = average photon energy within the bin (keV) minus the bin